The Blades (band)

-The Blades are an Irish new wave band who formed in the late 1970s in the South Dublin neighbourhood of Ringsend, with Paul Cleary on bass and vocals, his brother Laurence on guitar and friend Pat Larkin on drums.
+The Blades are an Irish new wave band who formed in the late 1970s in the South Dublin neighbourhood of Ringsend, with songwriter Paul Cleary on bass and vocals, his brother Laurence on guitar and friend Pat Larkin on drums.
 The original line-up released two seven inch singles: "Hot For You" and "Ghost of a Chance", the latter of which they performed on The Late Late Show in 1981.

 History

 Origins (1977–81)

-The Blades began in the summer of 1977 when five friends got together to play a gig in the Catholic Young Mens Society hall in Ringsend.
-The lineup was whittled down to three: Paul Cleary (born 9 September 1959) on bass and vocals, his brother Lar (born 21 June 1957) on guitar and friend Pat Larkin (born 25 November 1956) on drums.
+The Blades began in the summer of 1977 when five friends got together to play a gig in the CYMS hall in Ringsend.
+The lineup was then whittled down to three: Paul Cleary (born 9 September 1959) on bass and vocals, his brother Lar (born 21 June 1957) on guitar, and friend Pat Larkin (born 25 November 1956) on drums.

 The band regularly played in Dublin's famous venues like The Magnet on Pearse Street, McGonagle's on South Anne Street and The Baggot Inn on Lower Baggot Street, where they did a six-week residency with U2, with whom they would have a rivalry which would dominate discussion of the group.
-Although U2 were from the Northside and the Blades were Southsiders, the Blades were considered to have a more working class following.

-Their first single, "Hot For You", was released on Energy Rekords in 1980, followed by "Ghost of a Chance" in 1981 which they played on The Late Late Show.
-The record producer John Porter produced their first album, Last Man in Europe, but due to personnel changes at the record company, it never got released in England.
+Their first single, "Hot For You", was released on Energy Rekords in 1980, followed by "Ghost of a Chance" in 1981, which they played on The Late Late Show.

+In 1984, John Porter produced their first album, The Last Man in Europe, but due to personnel changes at the record company, it wasn't released in England.

 Reshuffle (1981–86)

-Pat left the band in March 1981, to be replaced by Jake Reilly on drums, the new lineup of Paul, Larry and Jake played first gig in The Magnet on Pearse Street on 18 July 1981, later that summer Paul switched to guitar, bringing in bassist Brian Foley (formerly of The Vipers) and added a brass section including Frank Duff (formerly of the Mod-ls).
-Larry left in 1982.
+Pat left the band in March 1981 to be replaced by Jake Reilly on drums.
+The new lineup of Paul, Larry, and Jake played their first gig in The Magnet Bar in Pearse Street on 18 July 1981; later that summer, Paul switched to guitar and brought in bassist Brian Foley (formerly of The Vipers).

+After Larry left the band in 1982, Paul decided to add a brass section with Paul Grimes on trombone and Frank Duff on trumpet.